penuts7644/pygor/README.md

 ```

 Note that the container is removed after execution and that you'll need to link to the `/tmp` directory of the container since that is the location where output files are created.

+##### Default models

+A few default models are currently supported and come pre-installed with ImmunoProbs.
+These models can be selected by providing the appropriate `-model` attribute in defined combinations.
+To use a custom model use the `-custom-model`.

+Currently the following build-in models can be selected:

+- Human TCR alpha model (`human-t-alpha`)
+- Human TCR beta model (`human-t-beta`)
+- Human IG heavy model (`human-b-heavy`)
+- Mouse TCR beta model (`mouse-t-beta`)

 ### Requirements